RSloot2000/Epic2Castor_Public/README.md

 4. Copy the **Client ID** and generate a **Client Secret**
 5. The **Study ID** is in your study's URL

-⚠️ **IMPORTANT**: This file contains sensitive credentials and is excluded from version control via [`.gitignore`](.gitignore).
-Never commit actual credentials!
+⚠️ **IMPORTANT**: This file contains sensitive credentials and should never be uploaded!

 #### Refreshing Metadata

-After configuring credentials:
-- Use **'Castor' → 'Refresh metadata'** in the app to update study data without restarting
+Use **'Castor' → 'Refresh metadata'** in the app to update study data without restarting.
+Metadata is cached and only refreshed when needed.
+See [3.
+Refreshing Castor Metadata](#3-refreshing-castor-metadata) in the User Guide for details.
-- The app will show a progress dialog and notify you when the refresh is complete
-- Metadata is automatically cached and refreshed only when needed

 ### Path Configuration